avalentino/bpack/README.rst

 The *bpack* Python package provides tools to describe and encode/decode binary data.

-Binary data are assumed to be organised in *records*, each composed by a sequence of fields.
-Fields are characterised by a known size, offset (w.r.t. the beginning of the record) and datatype.
+Binary data are assumed to be organized in *records*, each composed by a sequence of fields.
+Fields are characterized by a known size, offset (w.r.t. the beginning of the record) and datatype.

 The package provides classes and functions that can be used to: